tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 - during data aggregation,
 - individually on single Darwin Core records,
 - or fragments of Darwin Core (Wieczorek et al. 2012) records within a data capture interface,
-- in sequence in a processing pipleine of Darwin Core records, or
+- in sequence in a processing pipeline of Darwin Core records, or
-- in paralell in a processing pipeline of Darwin Core records, or
+- in parallel in a processing pipeline of Darwin Core records, or
 - in a workflow environment that produces lists of unique values of InformationElements for each Test, executes the Test on the unique values, and then maps the results back out into rows in the data set.

 Data may be presented to an execution framework as Flat Darwin Core, or as Structured Darwin Core, or in another structure that can be mapped to the InformationElements of relevant Tests.